-VERONICA AT ST CHARLES HOSPITAL, on Long Island, with nurses from the Daughters of Wisdom founded by St. Louis de Montfort
+VERONICA WAS IN THE HOSPITAL AT ST CHARLES HOSPITAL, SUFFOLK LONG ISLAND, NY The Daughters of Wisdom - founded by St. Louis de Montfort)

 Veronica: "Now, to start with what happened, with the actual facts, which can be borne out by a Sister by the name of Sister Martha-she's a resident I believe, with the hospital, St. Charles' Hospital, where this incident happened.
 I'm sure she'll never forget my talk with her after the miraculous happening.